danbaruka/developer-experience/DA Milestones/Harun/Q4 2025/Q4_2025_Diversity_Inclusion_Milestone_Report.md

 *   **Relevance:** This event served as a critical "regional workshop," bringing together over 100 local developers and enthusiasts to discuss governance in a context relevant to the African region.

 ## Conclusion
-Through these targeted workshops, I have contributed to a more diverse and inclusive ecosystem, ensuring that both regional communities in East Africa and broader English-speaking contributors have clear pathways to participation.
+Through these targeted workshops, I have contributed to a more diverse and inclusive ecosystem, ensuring that both regional communities in Kenya and broader English-speaking contributors have clear pathways to participation.

 ---
 **For the full context of these activities, please refer to the [Broader Community Engagement Report](./Q4_2025_Community_Events_and_Milestone_Report.md).**